twocentstudios/twocentstudios.github.com/_posts/2015-12-09-an-experimental-ios-architecture-based-on-radical-decoupling.markdown

         .observe(appContext.eventsObserver)
 {% endhighlight %}

 We're mapping `Result<[Todo], NSError>` to `Result<[TodoViewModel], NSError>` and sending the result as a new Event.
-There's a placeholder for where we could map the error from the Model layer to one more suited to show the user.
+There's a placeholder for where we could map the error from the Model layer to one more suited to show the user.[^15]

+[^15]: It was lazy to not include a typed error enum from the Model layer.
+The transformation pipeline we have set up makes it easy to make our data available in the right representation for the right context.

 #### Other ViewModel Events

-In the view layer, we saw two events, `RequestToggleCompleteTodoViewModel` and `RequestDeleteTodoViewModel`, could be sent to change individual ViewModels on the fly.
+In the view layer, we saw that two events, `RequestToggleCompleteTodoViewModel` and `RequestDeleteTodoViewModel`, could be sent to change individual ViewModels on the fly.

 The map block for delete is: